JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

 }
 ```

 Finally, to include Cloud Storage in your project, add the following to your app-level build.gradle.
-If you are prompted to update the library’s version number, do so.
+If you are prompted to update the library's version number, do so.

 ```groovy
 implementation 'com.google.firebase:firebase-storage:16.0.4'